artschur/scout/README.md

 # Scout
-Sentinal is an Open Source Peer-to-Peer Observability tool made in golang.
+scout is an Open Source Peer-to-Peer Observability tool made in golang.
 It has two binaries, one that works as a hub (receives system metrics from other connections) and a publisher, which runs in the background of any machine to stream data to the hub.